Ethics & Compliance

 Topics that are important to society

 In 2014, we refreshed our strategy to ensure that we are focusing on areas with the highest importance and relevance to our firm.
 The evaluation included research and interviews with a diverse group of internal and external stakeholders to gather their feedback on our existing CSR framework and the proposed evolution of our CSR strategy.
 The outcomes of the materiality refresh were reviewed by our Executive Committee and by the CSR Committee of the Board of Directors.
-While some areas have evolved from our previous materiality analysis completed in 2011, our core strategy continues to comprise the three pillars of Market Integrity, Our People and Our World, which are described as follows:
+While some areas have evolved from our previous materiality analysis completed in 2011, our core strategy continues to comprise the three pillars of Our Markets, Our People and Our World, which are described as follows:

 Based on key findings from the materiality refresh, our strategy has evolved in the following ways: